 Regarding the FFP, it has almost no relationship, among other things because its main officials are no longer in France ...

-PM: We were told that France could not participate in padel world cups ...
-Is not this a negative effect on padel development in France?
+PM: We were told that France could not participate in the World Cups in padel… Isn't this a negative effect on the development of padel in France ?

 According to the president, he wishes to make it absolutely clear that quite the opposite French players are welcome during the padel world cup stages.
 He encourages French players to participate in this world championship.
 By the way, the next stop is Florida in March.
 He hopes there will be French players.

 On the other hand, what is true is that the France team can no longer be represented at international competitions or team matches.
 But French players can introduce themselves and obtain a world ranking.

 To conclude, we could say that Daniel Patty seems to want to calm things down.
 He wants the French representatives of the padel to form a « groupe To develop the padel.
 He is also very eager to see the result with the FFT.